 strongly suggests it is a gnaphosid.
 It seems to have much in common with the better known Anzacia species.
 However, there are on the internet and in Whyte and Anderson's 2017

-Spider(s) with a very similar appearance: Some other gnaphosid species.
+Spider(s) with a very similar appearance: Some other gnaphosid species and most Lampona species.

 Email Ron Atkinson for more information.